andigu/Contest-Programming/Resources/Notes/graph.md

         1. Set `C[w]` to the cost of edge `vw`
         2. Set `E[w]` to point to edge `vw`
 4. Return `F`

+## Strongly Connected Components ##

+Strongly connected components are defined as subgraphs of a graph `G` such that there is a path between every vertex in that subgraph.
+A popular algorithm for finding the strongly connected components in a graph is Kosaraju’s algorithm.
+It runs in `O(V+E)` time, and the method is as follows:

+1. Create an empty stack `S` and do DFS traversal of a graph.
+In DFS traversal, after calling recursive DFS for adjacent vertices of a vertex, push the vertex to stack.
+2. Reverse directions of all arcs to obtain the transpose graph.
+3. One by one pop a vertex from `S` while `S` is not empty.
+Let the popped vertex be `v`.
+Take `v` as source and do DFS.
+The DFS starting from `v` prints strongly connected component of `v`.